 The following Dispute Resolution guidance note provides comprehensive and up to date legal information covering:

 This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR.
-Court Guides may also contain guidance and so where a the matter is progressing in court which has a court guide, consideration should be given to any guidance within the relevant court guide.
-The relevant court guide provisions are set out below, see: Court specific guidance.
+Court Guides may also contain guidance and so where the matter is progressing in a court that has a court guide, consideration should be given to any relevant guidance within the

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.